sirkhancision/update-proton-ge/README.md

 # Update Proton GloriousEggroll script (sirkhancision fork)
 A script to update your [Proton GloriousEggroll][proton-ge] installation to the latest version, so you don't have to do it yourself.
-Mixed with some extra functionalites found in [Termuellinator's fork of ProtonUpdater](https://github.com/Termuellinator/ProtonUpdater).
+Mixed with some extra functionalites found in [Termuellinator's fork of ProtonUpdater](https://github.com/Termuellinator/ProtonUpdater) + some extra teaks by your's truly.

 ## Usage
 Please refer to the Proton GloriousEggroll installation instructions first to